Last Updated on August 14, 2023 by Create Better Health

 After that, add the sauce and keep stirring until it has thickened.

 Serve over rice and garnish with pineapple chunks.
 Enjoy!

 What is your favorite recipe using pineapple?
+Please share it in the comments below!
 Enjoy!